Luis Urías Player Props: Brewers vs. Orioles

-After going 0-for-3 in his most recent game, Luis Urias and the Milwaukee Brewers face the Baltimore Orioles (who will start Dean Kremer) at 7:40 PM ET on Wednesday.
+The Milwaukee Brewers and Luis Urias, who went 0-for-3 last time in action, battle Kyle Bradish and the Baltimore Orioles at American Family Field, Thursday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless performance in his last game (0-for-3) against the Orioles.

 Luis Urías Game Info & Props vs. the Orioles